 Energy conservation efforts, too, can have a significant impact on your building's integrity.
-As you plan energyrelated projects, keep these principles in mind:
+As you plan energy-related projects, keep these principles in mind:

 Most energy loss is through air infiltration at doors and windows and through the roof, not by means of radiation through walls.
-Rather than adding sidewall insulation requiring plaster or siding removal, or interfering with interior trim, make sure your windows and doors are properly caulked, weather-stripped and tight.
+Rather than adding sidewall insulation requiring plaster or siding removal, or interfering with interior trim, make sure your windows and doors are properly caulked, inside and outside, weather-stripped and tight.
 Be sure also to have good storm windows and doors.